Felipe Gonzalez

 Profile

-Felipe Gonzalez is Senior Lecturer of Economics at Queen Mary, University of London.
-His research is empirically oriented and lies at the intersection of political economy, economic history, and public policy.
-Felipe received his PhD from the University of California Berkeley in 2017.
+Felipe Gonzalez is Reader in Economics at Queen Mary, University of London.
+His research is empirically oriented and lies at the intersection of political economy, development, economic history, public economics, and public policy.
+Felipe received his PhD in Economics from the University of California Berkeley in 2017.

 Research